Tony5897/pizza-parlor/README.md

 # #######################
 >Describe: Pizza.prototype.addToppings(menuChoices)
 >
->Test: "It should add an array to the object pizza"
+>Test: "It should add an array "
 >
 >Code: pizzaJS.addToppings(['ExtraCheese'];)
 >